-F Judicial Appeals Tribunal Determination Regarding Preservation of Ballots Prior to Recount.
+F. Judicial Appeals Tribunal Determination Preservation of Ballots Prior to

+Recount.
 It shall be the duty of the Judicial Appeals Tribunal to attend all recounts.
-Prior to the recount, the Judicial Appeals Tribunal shall hear evidence as to whether the ballots have been preserved by the Election Commission in the manner prescribed by law; whether they are the identical ballots cast by the voters; and whether the ballots have been exposed to the reach of unauthorized persons so as to afford a reasonable opportunity for tampering with or changing the ballots.
+Prior to the recount, the Judicial Appeals Tribunal shall hear evidence as to whether the appropriate office of the Bureau of Indian Affairs located at Muskogee Oklahoma of the election outcome by certified mail return receipt requested. ballots have been preserved by the Election Commission in the manner prescribed by law; whether they are the identical ballots cast by the voters; and whether the ballots have been exposed to the reach of unauthorized persons so as to afford a reasonable opportunity for tampering with or changing the ballots.
 The judgment of said Court upon such question shall be final and conclusive.
 G. Conduct of Recount.
 If the judgment of the Court is that the ballots have been properly preserved, then the actual, physical recount of the ballots shall be conducted immediately thereafter under the exclusive supervision of the Election Commission.
-The Election Commission shall conduct the recount, and shall select and supervise persons performing recount functions; provided that no employees of the Cherokee Nation, no employee of a corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, and no Cherokee Nation official shall be used for a recount.
+The Election Commission shall conduct the recount, and shall select and supervise persons performing recount functions; provided that no employees of the Cherokee Nation, except for staff of the Election Commission, no employee of a corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, and no Cherokee Nation official shall be used for a recount.
 The candidate seeking the recount and all other candidates for the elective office involved in the recount, or their designated representatives, shall be permitted to attend the recount.
 Once the actual physical recount is commenced under the supervision of the Election Commission, the Judicial Appeals Tribunal will limit its role to answering questions which arise concerning tribal law and insure that tribal law is followed.